Differential algebras on digraphs and parametrized homology: Introduction

-We call the homology in (\ref{eq-homology}) the {\it $(\alpha,q)$-path homology } for $G$.
-Particularly, suppose $t=0$.
-Then we have that $E^1(V;R)$ is the free $R$-module whose elements are of the form

-where $f$ is any $R$-valued function on $V$.
-In this case, we have that $q=0$.
-Moreover, the $(\alpha,0)$-path homology for $G$ in Theorem~\ref{th-main} is the $f$-weighted path homology of the vertex-weighted digraph $(G,f)$ (cf. Example~\ref{ex-2.88}), which has been studied in $\cite{dig1}$.
-In addition, if $f$ takes the constant value $1$ for all $v\in V$, then the $(\alpha,0)$-path homology in Theorem~\ref{th-main} is just the usual path homology of $G$ in \cite{lin1,lin2,lin3,lin4,lin5,lin6}.
+Let $R_*(V)$ be the free $R$-module generated by all $\frac{\partial}{\partial v}$ for $v\in V$.
+Let $R^*(V)$ be the free $R$-module generated by all $dv$ for $v\in V$.
+By some algebraic auxiliaries on differential algebras and parametrized homology (cf. Section~\ref{s552}), we define the parametrized homology of digraphs in (\ref{def-aa23}) and define the parametrized cohomology of digraphs in (\ref{def-aa26}).

+Let $G$ be a digraph. let the transitive-closure $\Delta G$ be the smallest transitive digraph containing $G$ as a sub-digraph.
+Then $\Delta G$ uniquely exists.
+Let the transitive-interior $\delta G$ be a maximal transitive digraph contained in $G$ as a sub-digraph.
+Note that $\delta G$ exists while may not be unique.

+In Theorem~\ref{th-88978}, we prove the functoriality of the parametrized homology of digraphs.
+As a consequence, we prove the functoriality of a commutative diagram for the parametrized homology of $\delta G$, $G$, and $\Delta G$, in Corollary~\ref{co-8912}.
+In Theorem~\ref{th-981328}, we prove some K\"unneth-type formulae for the parametrized homology of joins of digraphs.
+As a consequence, we prove a commutative diagram for the K\"unneth-type formulae of $\delta G$, $G$, and $\Delta G$, in Corollary~\ref{co-uu76}.

-The remaining part of this paper is organized as follows.
-In Section~\ref{s2}, we give the differential algebra on a finite set $V$.
-In Section~\ref{s3}, we study the differential algebra for a digraph $G$ and prove Theorem~\ref{th-main}.
-In Section~\ref{s4}, we give some examples for the $(\alpha,q)$-path homology for digraphs.
+The paper is organized as follows.
+In Section~\ref{s552}, we give some algebraic auxiliaries on differential algebras and the parametrized homology.
+In Section~\ref{soo87}, we define the transitive-closure $\Delta G$ and the transitive-interior $\delta G$ of $G$.
+In Section~\ref{sss11qq}, we study the differential algebras on digraphs.
+We prove Theorem~\ref{th-88978} and Theorem~\ref{th-981328}.